 2. is of significance to the provision of safe and competent services as a real estate agent; and

 3. is characteristic of the applicant's conduct.

 In making its determination of an applicant's compliance with the GMC requirement, the Board will evaluate factors including, but not limited to:

-6) any mitigating or aggravating circumstances related to the
+6. Any mitigating or aggravating circumstances related to the conduct; and

 An applicant who the Board determines to be in compliance with the GMC requirement will be eligible for licensure upon the applicant's successful completion of all other licensure requirements or both.